What to See and Do in Uganda – Africa’s most Bio-Diverse Country

 1. Gorilla Trekking – Spend 1 or 4 hours with a Mountain Gorilla Family:

 Not to be missed in Uganda is its Number 1 Attraction.
-The Mountain Gorillas, the largest Primates in the world not found in any zoo, but only in the heart of Africa and it is Uganda that is home to well over half of the Mountain Gorillas in the world with 480 plus, over 400 in the ancient Bwindi Impenetrable Forest and 80 in Mgahinga Gorilla Park.
+The Mountain Gorillas, the largest primates in the world which are not found in any zoo.
+It is Uganda that is home to well over half of the Mountain Gorillas in the world In the ancient Bwindi Impenetrable Forest and in Mgahinga Gorilla Park.

 Gorillas are on the bucket list for many.
 In Uganda, you can make that dream come true on a Gorilla Trekking Safari where you are one hour with a Gorilla Family.
 You can also spend 4 hours with a gorilla family on an all-day trek during the Gorilla Habituation Experience.